 Signs and symptoms:

-Carcinomatous lymphangitis refers to a diffuse infiltration and obstruction of the pulmonary parenchymal lymphatic channels.
-It is associated with many malignancies but 80% are adenocarcinomas, predominantly breast, but also lung, colon and stomach.
+Pulmonary Carcinomatous lymphangitis refers to a diffuse infiltration and obstruction of the pulmonary parenchymal lymphatic channels.
+It is associated with many malignancies most are adenocarcinomas of the breast, lung, colon, pancreas and stomach.

 Clinically patients present with: